LoganFraser/PrintNCMods/PCBs/README.md

 ### Sensor Endstop Cabinet PCB ###
 for connecting the cabinet end of the ethernet cable.
+Not needed for connection to GrblHal2k EST or FlexiHAL controllers.

 https://github.com/LoganFraser/PrintNCMods/tree/main/PCBs/Sensor_Endstop_Cabinet_PCB